pawel66031/CPP-Notatki/workspace/__Wzorce Projektowe/Wzorce Kreacyjne/ClassicBuilder.md

     director(new LemmyKilmisterGuitar_builder);
     Guitar* metalheadGuitar = director.ConstructGuitar();

-    // And one for me:
+    // And one for me: [same as for motorhead]
     Guitar* myguitar = director.ConstructGuitar();

     return 0;